-Nonprofit, community, or faith-based organizations must also provide a copy of the most recent audit report, including the Single Audit report if applicable, and IRS Form 990 to the KGGP.
-If the KGGP has not previously received a copy of the nonprofit, community, or faith-based organization's most recent audit report and IRS Form 990, both items must be forwarded by U.S. Mail to: Kansas Governor's Grants Program, Landon State Office Building, 900 SW Jackson, Room 304 North, Topeka, KS 66612-1220.
+If the KGGP has not received a copy of the organization's most recent audit report, including the Single Audit report if applicable, and IRS Form 990, those items must be forwarded by U.S. mail to: Kansas Governor's Grants Program, Landon State Office Building, 900 SW Jackson, Room 304 North, Topeka, KS 66612-1220.
 Include with the audit the Auditor's Letter to Management if applicable.
 If there are any findings and/or recommendations in the audit report or in the Letter to Management, explain how the findings and/or recommendations were, or will be, addressed by the applicant.

 If the agency is a city or county government, a current audit does not need to be submitted.
-However, governmental agencies must still provide information in this section of the Project Narrative on when the most recent audit was completed, who performed the audit, what period it covered, and where the audit is filed.
+However, governmental agencies must provide information in this section of the Project Narrative on when the most recent audit was completed, who performed the audit, what period it covered, and where the audit is filed.

-Grant Project Budget
+Grant Project Budget (completed in Grant Portal)

-The applicant must submit a grant project budget that is reasonable and cost effective.
-All grant project-specific budget information is completed online within the provided data fields of the Grant Portal.
+The applicant must submit a reasonable and cost-effective grant project budget.
+All grant projectspecific budget information is completed online within the provided data fields of the Grant Portal.
 No grant project budgetary documents are uploaded as part of the application.

-Requested line items must be clearly linked to the proposed activities to be conducted in achieving the goals and objectives of the project.
+Requested line items must be clearly linked to the proposed activities to be conducted in achieving the goals and objectives of the grant project.
 The budget must adhere to allowable costs and activities as outlined in this S.T.O.P.
-VAWA solicitation, Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 C.F.R.
-Part 200, and the U.S. Department of Justice DOJ Grants Financial Guide effective edition.
+VAWA solicitation; Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 C.F.R.
+Part 200; and the U.S. Department of Justice DOJ Grants Financial Guide effective edition.

-As stated on page two of this solicitation, the KGGP must allocate a minimum of 25 percent for law enforcement, 25 percent for prosecution, five percent to courts, and 30 percent for nonprofit, community, and faith-based victim service organizations.
+The KGGP must allocate a minimum of 25 percent for law enforcement, 25 percent for prosecution, five percent to courts, and 30 percent for nonprofit, community, and faith-based victim service organizations.
 The remaining 15 percent may be allocated at the discretion of the Kansas Governor's Grants Program (KGGP) within the parameters of the Federal S.T.O.P.
 VAWA guidelines.
 To assist the KGGP in documenting these allocations, applicants must indicate in the grant project budget the purpose for each line item by utilizing the appropriate field or fields: Law Enforcement, Prosecution, Courts, Victim Services, Discretionary, and/or Match.
 The allocation of requested grant project funds must correlate with the applicant's goals and objectives.

 A detailed calculation and brief narrative explanation must be provided in the Description field of each line item.
 Calculations shall clearly demonstrate how the requested amounts were derived and must account for both the federal funds requested and the non-federal match provided, including the match source(s).
-As stated on page six, any tribe or nonprofit victim service organization receiving funds from the 30 percent allocation for victim service organizations are exempt from the match requirement.
+Any tribe or nonprofit victim service organization receiving funds from the 30 percent allocation for victim service organizations are exempt from the match requirement.
 Personnel must be listed by the agency-assigned title for the position.
-Positions shall be classified as "New" only if the requested position would be a new position for the agency.
+Positions should be classified as "New" only if the requested position would be a new position for the agency.

 Personnel and associated fringe benefit costs must be demonstrated in terms of full compensation and the percentage of time to be devoted to the S.T.O.P.
 VAWA grant project for each position requested.
 Fringe benefit costs shall not be allocated to a position at a rate exceeding the portion of personnel costs requested in the S.T.O.P.
 VAWA Personnel category.
 Training events and other travel costs must be specifically identified to the extent possible.
 Following are examples of descriptions that might be used for line item requests.
 Visit the KGGP Resource page for more guidance.